 You may also find topics of special interest in other conferences sponsored by the Department of Pediatric and Adolescent Medicine, Division of Gastroenterology and Hepatology, and Department of Clinical Genomics.

-On a monthly basis, we have a combined pediatric gastroenterology, surgery and radiology conference highlighting challenging cases in a multidisciplinary fashion.
+On a monthly basis, we have a combined pediatric gastroenterology, surgery, and radiology conference that highlights challenging cases in a multidisciplinary fashion.
 Each month, you also attend a pediatric subspecialty conference focusing on aspects of improving communication and presentation skills, ethics, and aspects of pediatric research.

 The weekly schedule may include:

 - Pediatric gastroenterology didactic conference*

 - Gastroenterology and Hepatology Grand Rounds